What Is a Trade School? Vocational School Guide 2026

 Students who prefer applied learning often find the trade school structure more suitable.

 Trade schools prepare learners for many technical and mechanical careers.
-Common options include:
+Here are common options ranked by median annual pay (BLS, May 2025):

 Benefits of Attending a Trade School